-To cover the value of legal proceedings in which there are first and second-instance rulings adverse to the interests of Banco Santander or possible alternative outcomes to these.
-There are several lawsuits for various legal actions in the amount of MCh\$4,424.
-Therefore, our lawyers have not estimated material loss from these lawsuits.
+To cover the value of legal proceedings in which there are first and second-instance rulings adverse to the interests of Banco Santander or possible alternate outcomes to these, the Bank has made provisions of Ch\$4,443 million and Ch\$900 million as of December 31, 2022 and 2021.
 It is noteworthy that the values have been estimated based on quantitative information from the first instance judgements adverse to the Bank and qualitative information from the process, including expert opinion from the trial, the recommendation from the defence lawyer(s) and experience based on court judgements in similar cases (jurisprudence) pronounced by different courts.